philmiller84/Need4/Models/README_database_errors.txt

 //For testing, the DB is read from the Test/bin/... location <- not always true. could be other bins. or could be specified.

+If you need to make a foreign key, will need to seed the child entity first, then use "ForeignTableId" = # as the entry in the parent table

 If you need join tables, use the Joins.cs in the API project